Table of Contents

 Looking ahead, cloud computing trends such as artificial intelligence (AI), machine learning (ML), and edge computing are poised to reshape the future of IT infrastructure.
 With AI and ML driving automation and decision-making capabilities and edge computing optimizing performance and latency, the potential for innovation within the cloud computing ecosystem is limitless.

 In the following sections, we’ll explore each type of cloud computing service, its features, benefits, and real-world cloud-based applications.
-By understanding these cloud service models comprehensively, organizations can maximize the full potential of cloud computing platforms to drive growth, innovation, and digital transformation.
+By understanding these models comprehensively, organizations can maximize the full potential of cloud computing platforms to drive growth, innovation, and digital transformation.

 What is Cloud Computing?